-- The DIASource record that triggered the alert - The entire DIAObject (or SSObject) record - All previous DIASource records - A matching DIAObject Matching Object IDs from the latest Data Release, if it exists, and its DIASource records - Cut-out of the difference image centered on the DIASource (10 bytes/pixel, FITS MEF) - Cut-out of the template image centered on the DIASource (10 bytes/pixel, FITS MEF)
+- A matching DIAObject Matching Object IDs from the latest Data Release, if it they exists, and its 12 months of their DIASource records - Cut-out of the difference image centered on the DIASource (10 bytes/pixel, FITS MEF) - Cut-out of the template image centered on the DIASource (10 bytes/pixel, FITS MEF)

-The variable-size cutouts will be sized so as to encompass the entire footprint of the detected source, but be no smaller than 30×30 pixels.
-The provided images will comprise of a flux (32 bit float), variance (32 bit float), and mask (16 bit flags) planes, and include metadata necessary for further processing (e.g., WCS, zero point, PSF, etc.).
+The variable-size cutouts will be sized so as to encompass the entire footprint of the detected source, but be no smaller than $30 \times 30$ pixels.
+The provided images will comprise of a flux (32 bit float), variance (32 bit float), and mask (16 bit flags) planes, and include metadata necessary for further processing (e.g., WCS, zero-point, PSF, etc.).